Hello, welcome to Ratfactor.com. My name is David Gauer and this is my website. You can contact me here.

 I got on the Java train.
 I wrote a Java applet (remember those!?) which became the the main navigation for this website for about a year before I tired of it.

 I wrote my first piece of commercial software - a CGI web application in Perl with a homebrew database format!
-The company I sold it to went out of business for reasons involving cocaine!
-I've been forever thankful I never had to maintain that code.
+The company I sold it to went out of business and rumor had it the owner was busted on cocaine charges!
+I've been forever thankful I never had to maintain that code, but it was great to have built something complete.

 I registered the ratfactor.com domain in February.
 Prior to that, I had been building web pages and hosting them on the space provided by my ISPs (these were the wild-west dial-up days).
 The prime feature of was Dave and Jim's B-Movie Reviews.
 The movie reviews lasted for a number of years and several hundred reviews.